Connecting Health and Social Care

 At the end of July 2020, the Liverpool 5G Consortium was awarded £4.3m by DCMS to support health and social care technologies as part of our £7.2m project: Liverpool 5G Create: Connecting Health and Social Care.

-This work built on the previous 5G Health and Social Care Testbed in Kensington, increasing the area covered, upgrading the network technology and trialing new use cases in health and social care.
+This work built on the previous 5G Health and Social Care Testbed in Kensington, increasing the area covered, upgrading the network technology and trialling new use cases in health and social care.

 The project started in September 2020, and ran until March 2022.